zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 Please note the following:
 >	- You will not be able to use Static Batching.
+>	- Avatar bones will go crazy when walking in **vast** terrain

 You will probably need to:
 >	- Optimize without Static objects
 >	- Remove the 'static' option on affected objects
 >	- Optimize using LODs
 >	- Switch a synchronization method for objects using Object Sync or wait for a while.
+>	- Make small colliders on parts where you are expected to walk.

 Todo